 The establishment of partnerships with key stakeholders will enable the PSETA to effectively and efficiently achieve its mission of leading in the development of skilled and competent human capital in the Public Service sector.
 Partnerships is one of the core approaches of the SETA aimed at providing a means for strengthening and enhancing the effectiveness of PSETA's work, enabling collaboration in strategic and operational matters affecting the sector, contribute towards stimulating the economic growth through the ERRP, advocacy and engagement with the sector.
 Further, the Covid-19 pandemic requires partnering with key stakeholders to address immediate skills requirements for the sector.
+In response to the technological change driver and COVID 19, PSETA through the Global Skills Initiative has partnered with Microsoft Africa and Afrika Tikkun to young unemployed people with relevant skills that will help make them more employable.

-Skills Priority 2: Increased research and impact assessment of programmes into critical labour market information, measuring the success of learning interventions of the SETA and the sector, as well as enabling the SETA to test and compare diverse theories and approaches in the provision of skills development are further important functions of research.
+Skills Priority 2: Increased research and impact assessment of programmes

+Research is a key component in providing evidence to inform decision making, policy review and strategy formulation and to improve upon systems and services within the SETA.
+Insight into critical labour market information, measuring the success of learning interventions of the SETA and the sector, as well as enabling the SETA to test and compare diverse theories and approaches in the provision of skills development are further important functions of research.